STOP-ee

 What is a Stoppie?

-A stoppie, also known as an endo, is a type of stunt performed by cyclists in which the rider brakes hard while lifting the front wheel off the ground.
+A stoppie, also known as an endo, is a type of stunt performed by cyclists in which the rider brakes hard while lifting the back wheel off the ground.
 This can be done with a combination of the front brake, weight shifting, and timing.
 Stoppies are usually done at slow speeds and are a great way to show off cycling skills.

 Stoppies are a great way to show off cycling skills and impress spectators.
 However, they should only be performed by experienced cyclists and in a safe environment.
 According to a recent survey, 53% of cyclists felt that stoppies were dangerous, while 43% felt they were a fun way to show off their skills.